 - What schools participate in the Summer Fellowship program?

-In 2014, we had Summer Fellows from Barnard, Brown, Harvard, Princeton, Spelman and Yale.
+In 2016, we had Summer Fellows from Barnard, Brown, Harvard, Princeton, Spelman, Stanford, and Yale.

 - What kind of work qualifies as public interest?